-Req #3 - 'National Evening News' is ABC, CBS, NBC at 6:30 to 7pm.
-If you choose this option you must make 'notes' about several of the stories each night and include that in your 'pre-reqs'.
+Req #5 - 'National Evening News' is ABC, CBS, NBC at 6:30 to 7pm.
+If you choose this option you must make 'notes' about several of the stories each night and include that in your 'pre-regs'.

-'Major Daily News Paper' (e.g. New York Times, Philadelphia Inquirer, Washington Post etc) - not the local newspaper.
+'Major Daily News or News Website' (e.g. New York Times, Philadelphia Inquirer, Washington Post etc) - not the local newspaper.
 If your family does not get a MDN every day, we will accept 5 Sundays in a row.
 You do not need to read the entire paper - just the entire 'Front Page'.
-If you choose this option, you must also include some information about several stores each 'day' in your 'pre-regs.'
+If you choose this option, you must also include some information about several stories each 'day' in your 'pre-regs.'